camillebalima/AzureDemo/Details/AzureFunctions.md

 # Introduction
 This file describes a small demo using Azure Functions and Visual Studio 2019.
 It demonstrates the following:
    * Send message to the Azure Monitor Invocation Details As a JSON Object
-   * Send message to the Azure Monitor Invocation Details As a string (using some informations sent in the JSON Object)
+   * Send message to the Azure Monitor Invocation Details As a string (using some information sent in the JSON Object)
    * Export excel spreadsheet to a generated XML file.